giuliohome/ExampleAKS/README.md

 ## Helm v3

+Enable ingress controller (but notice that the application gateway is quite expensinve in Azure).

 ```
+helm install nginx-ingress nginx-stable/nginx-ingress --create-namespace --namespace dev-bikesharing
 helm install bikesharing . --dependency-update --namespace dev-bikesharing --atomic --wait
 ```

 # Online Demo

-Enjoy the AKS cloudnative demo [online](http://dev-bikesharing.bikesharingweb.giuliohome.com/), thanks to the dns of Cloudflare site hosting
+I can put the AKS cloudnative demo [online](http://dev-bikesharing.bikesharingweb.giuliohome.com/), thanks to the dns of Cloudflare site hosting, but I'll have to destroy it to ensure that the assets don't accumulate unwanted costs while sitting unused.
+It can be easily recreated via terraform and helm.